Change the license model for a SQL virtual machine in Azure

 - Azure Cloud Solution Provider (CSP) customers can use the Azure Hybrid Benefit by first deploying a pay-as-you-go VM and then converting it to bring-your-own-license, if they have active Software Assurance.

-- If you drop your SQL virtual machine resource, you will go back to the hard-coded license setting of the image.
+- If you drop your SQL virtual machines resource, you will go back to the hard-coded license setting of the image.

 - The ability to change the license model is a feature of the SQL IaaS Agent Extension.
 Deploying an Azure Marketplace image through the Azure portal automatically registers a SQL Server VM with the extension.
 But customers who are self-installing SQL Server will need to manually register their SQL Server VM.